NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `public virtual void `[`Clear`](#classUNTimelineDecorator_1a911af71c7621d03cfba0a59cd06d9305)`()` <a id="classUNTimelineDecorator_1a911af71c7621d03cfba0a59cd06d9305"></a>

+Reset default data

 #### `public virtual void `[`SetTickInterval`](#classUNTimelineDecorator_1aadb16c4b869dc4852c054534c687629d)`(float _TickInterval)` <a id="classUNTimelineDecorator_1aadb16c4b869dc4852c054534c687629d"></a>

+Defined the tick interval for this timeline

+#### Parameters
+* `_TickInterval` - Time in secs

 #### `public virtual void `[`SetCurrentTime`](#classUNTimelineDecorator_1a1a77fe79d0d597df2685acd072b0bcce)`(float _CurrentTime)` <a id="classUNTimelineDecorator_1a1a77fe79d0d597df2685acd072b0bcce"></a>

+Should be used only for serialization because it is internnaly computed with [NotifyTick()](#classUNTimelineDecorator_1a3744e0f81cd35114ad68f31666c1e414)

+#### Parameters
+* `_CurrentTime` - Time in secs

 #### `public virtual float `[`GetCurrentTime`](#classUNTimelineDecorator_1a988de26672d73d693757d0ed8238b9f2)`() const` <a id="classUNTimelineDecorator_1a988de26672d73d693757d0ed8238b9f2"></a>

+Retrieve the current time since this timeline exists and play

 #### `public virtual void `[`SetLabel`](#classUNTimelineDecorator_1a3b4a02a04f013e165212abdee6ef3763)`(FName _Label)` <a id="classUNTimelineDecorator_1a3b4a02a04f013e165212abdee6ef3763"></a>

+Give a name to this timeline

+#### Parameters
+* `_Label` - The name

 #### `public virtual FName `[`GetLabel`](#classUNTimelineDecorator_1ac1f503e58bb4cf170ce1051e303a7f04)`() const` <a id="classUNTimelineDecorator_1ac1f503e58bb4cf170ce1051e303a7f04"></a>

+Return the actual name

 #### `public virtual void `[`NotifyTick`](#classUNTimelineDecorator_1a3744e0f81cd35114ad68f31666c1e414)`()` <a id="classUNTimelineDecorator_1a3744e0f81cd35114ad68f31666c1e414"></a>

+This manages to notify every events saved in this timeline with the new time added.

 #### `public inline virtual bool `[`Attached`](#classUNTimelineDecorator_1a5614115547ec6acd75dba7dfb2f0e57e)`(TSharedPtr< `[`NEventInterface`](#classNEventInterface)` > Event)` <a id="classUNTimelineDecorator_1a5614115547ec6acd75dba7dfb2f0e57e"></a>